jakewdr/Opal_Client_4/README.md

 Use f9 to close the app!

-Use f11 to go fullscreen!
+Use f11 to go full-screen!

 # Contact